 If you’re a US-based company that serves EU customers or tracks their behavior online, the GDPR likely applies to you.
 But the law is complex, rooted in a different legal system, and often overwhelming for American teams with limited resources.
 Missteps aren’t just risky—they’re expensive, with fines reaching up to 4% of annual global revenue.

-This blog breaks down exactly how GDPR applies to US companies, outlines the key requirements, and provides guidance on how to stay compliant without draining your time, money, or sanity.
+This blog breaks down exactly how GDPR applies to US companies, outlines the key requirements, including rules around international data transfers and approved mechanisms for moving EU personal data to the US, and provides guidance on how to stay compliant without draining your time, money, or sanity.
 Whether you’re just entering the EU market or scaling operations, this guide will help you navigate compliance with clarity and control.

 TL;DR